SOL extends in Lithuania and connects the utility maintenance and cleaning service businesses

 UAB Yglė pastatų valdymas (YPV), the leading engineering systems maintenance company in Lithuania, is entering the business line of cleaning services and will continue operating under the name SOL Baltics, UAB as an independent enterprise within a Finnish group of companies after 15th February 2021.

 Having been the coordinator behind YPV’s cooperation with SOL, Agnė Grendelė will continue as the CEO of SOL Baltics, UAB.
-Beside Grendelė, another addition to the management from YPV’s team is Audrius Zukas, the Head for Sales and Customer Service.
-The company will also have new managers for Facility maintenance department and Cleaning department.
+Besides Grendelė, another addition to the management from YPV’s team is Audrius Zukas, the Head of Sales and Customer Service.
+The company will also have new managers for the Facility maintenance department and the Cleaning department.

-“We see in the company lead by Agnė Grendelė’s the enormous commitment and desire for development.
-Good workers must get good tools, so our first investment was to provide all the 35 of utility maintenance teams with new Volkswagen Caddy vans,” said Rinel Pius, the CEO of SOL Baltics.
+“We see in the company led by Agnė Grendelė’s the enormous commitment and desire for development.
+Good workers must get good tools, so our first investment was to provide all 35 utility maintenance teams with new Volkswagen Caddy vans,” said Rinel Pius, the CEO of SOL Baltics.

-As the result of joining the group, SOL Baltics UAB will become a cleaning and facility maintenance company with an annual turnover of 3.5 million euros and 200 employees.
-SOL Baltics is the market leader in the sphere of cleaning services and facility maintenance in Estonia and Latvia.
+As a result of joining the group, SOL Baltics UAB will become a cleaning and facility maintenance company with an annual turnover of 3.5 million euros and 200 employees.
+SOL Baltics are the market leader in the sphere of cleaning services and facility maintenance in Estonia and Latvia.

 CEO of SOL Baltics, UAB

-SOL Baltics provides cleaning, safety and amenity services for workplace environments and public spaces, including real estate management and laundry services, in Estonia, Latvia and Lithuania.
+SOL Baltics provide cleaning, safety, and amenity services for workplace environments and public spaces, including real estate management and laundry services, in Estonia, Latvia, and Lithuania.
 The company employs 2300 people, and its annual turnover amounts to nearly 30 million euros.